 With the passing of Nora in 2001, their eldest son Frank Jr and his wife Barb took ownership.
 Over the next 14 years, Frank Jr and Barb worked tirelessly to breathe new life into the park and preserve the legacy of their parents.
 Electrical updates were made to accommodate 50 amp service for the Big Rigs of today, sewer lines were added to the entire Seasonal camping area, brand new restrooms/shower facility added (did we mention we take great pride in our bathhouse and clean them every hour on the hour!), new paint here, new attractions there, Rustic Knolls had a new life after 40 years.

-2016 begins yet another chapter in the Legacy of Frank Sr and Nora, as the third generation of Biffath takes over.
-Frank III and his wife Patty embark on a 40 year dream, to own and operate Rustic Knolls.
+2016 began yet another chapter in the Legacy of Frank Sr and Nora, as the third generation of Biffath took over.
+Frank III, along with his wife Patty, set out to live their version of a 40 year dream, to own and operate Rustic Knolls.

 Come see us, wont you?